Dawson County Vehicle Impound Guide

 IMPORTANT: These fees accumulate daily.
 The longer you wait, the more expensive it will become to retrieve your car.

 The accepted payment methods will vary depending on the specific impound lot.
 Contact the lot directly to confirm which forms of payment they accept.
-Common methods include cash and credit card.
+Common methods include cash, credit card, and sometimes money orders.

 Timeline